murchandamus/bips/bip-update-process.md

 BIP champions may decide on their own to change their BIP’s status from Draft to Abandoned.

-BIPs with the status Nominated can be moved to Abandoned after a champion announces this transition to the Bitcoin Developer Mailing List and is not opposed within 14 days.
+BIPs with the status Nominated can be moved to Abandoned after a champion announces that to the Bitcoin Developer Mailing List and the motion is not opposed within 14 days.
 One of the opposers must become the new BIP champion for the BIP to remain Nominated.
-A BIP can also be transitioned to Abandoned by BIP Editors, if it is not in active use, its champion has become unresponsive and no new champion volunteers within four weeks.
+A BIP can also be moved to Abandoned by BIP Editors, if it is not in active use, its champion has become unresponsive and no new champion volunteers within four weeks.

-A BIP may be transitioned from Active to Abandoned when it is no longer in active use.
-Any community member may initiate this transition by announcing it to the mailing list and no objections being raised for four weeks.
+A BIP may evolve from Active to Abandoned when it is no longer in active use.
+Any community member may initiate this Status update by announcing it to the mailing list and no objections being raised for four weeks.

 ### Adoption of proposals